DIGITAL COLLECTIONS | MUSEUM PASSES | LIBRARY OF THINGS | TALKING BOOKS & BRAILLE LIBRARY | SPECIAL COLLECTIONS

 Columbia County Museum Passes are made possible by a grant to the Columbia County Libraries Association from the Ellsworth Kelly Foundation.
 Columbia County Passes are available to all Columbia County residents with a library account in good standing.

-Thanks to the Friends of the Chatham Public Library for sponsoring these additional museum and parks passes for Chatham and Canaan library patrons with accounts in good standing.
+Thanks to the Friends of the Chatham Public Library for sponsoring these additional museum passes for Chatham and Canaan library patrons with accounts in good standing.

 Museum Pass Guidelines

-- Patrons can reserve passes online at the links below or by calling the library.
+- Patrons can check out passes in person at the library.

 - One museum pass per family per day.